E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 Simply compare half the number of threads with half the size of RAM and take the smaller one.

-3. Set the priority of the `portage` process and paralled jobs
+3. Set the priority of `portage` and its sub-processes and paralled jobs

 Append the following line to the `make.conf` file to set the idle scheduling policy for `portage` to avoid hogging CPU resources: